charlesbrandt/public/system/index.md

 Computers need hardware to run on.
 These are the systems that power the devices and applications we've come to rely on.

-If you're just getting familiar with this space, the [Raspberry Pi](/pi/) ecosystem is a great place to start.
+If you're just getting familiar with this space, the [Raspberry Pi - /pi/) ecosystem is a great place to start.
 Heavy overlap with this space.

 [Hard Drives / Storage](drives/)